diggo16/PhpProject/documentation/UseCases.md

 - Javascript injections

-#Use case 1: Click on forum item
+#Use case 1: Click on item

 ##Main scenario
 1. Starts when user clicks on an item